awin/mod-kafka/README.md

 Kafka
 =========

-This module allows to receive events published by other Vert.x verticles and send those events to Kafka broker.
+Kafka module allows to receive events published by other Vert.x verticles and send those events to Kafka broker.

 Dependencies